Six moving parts, in priority order:

 | Tier 4 (lower) | 5–10% | Derived · config default |

-Weights are configurable defaults pending advisory and editorial confirmation — non-blocking, because the roll-up is not the score.
+Weights are configurable defaults, editorially confirmed at v0.1 (sign-off 19 Jun 2026) — non-blocking, because the roll-up is not the score.

 Kabanga is a development-stage Tanzanian nickel project.
 This example shows the architecture doing both things it must: refusing to fabricate where the record is thin, and producing a composite once the safeguards record is sourced.
 Sourcing the DFC Initial Project Summary (2025), the Lifezone Feasibility Study Technical Report Summary (Jul 2025) and the SLR ESIA (2025) resolved the three gates that were previously Absent.